benjavalero/replacer/replacer-backend/technical-design.md

 ### Docs
 - [ ] Publish the rules of BenjaBot
-- [ ] Review the managers for misspellings and false-positives, and remark the Observable pattern.
 - [ ] Complete the rest of the technical design
 - [ ] The Java code is formatted with [Prettier Java](https://github.com/jhipster/prettier-java)
 - [ ] The Java code has been migrated Java 11.
 The only issue is the tests with @DataJpaTest so they have been disabled, but it seems a problem of Spring/JDK itself, so it is not worth to investigate more.